ssantam1/MiniSigma/README.md

 - Gambling
     - Users can bet their points on a blackjack game against the bot (a futile effort)
     - This serves as a significant currency sink, since the points are otherwise essentially infinite
     - Pro Tip!
 Most gamblers give up *right* before they hit it big!
-(They never do)
+    - **These are completely fake points that cannot be bought with real money**